-The final period of British rule in Cyprus saw a bitter deterioration in relations between the Greek Cypriot and Turkish Cypriot communities.
-In 1960 the Republic of Cyprus became independent under a Constitution which provided for a power sharing arrangement between Greek Cypriots and Turkish Cypriots.
+In 1960, the Republic of Cyprus became independent from the UK under a Constitution which provided for a power sharing arrangement between Greek Cypriots and Turkish Cypriots.
 Britain, Greece and Turkey became the guarantors of Cyprus' independence and territorial integrity.
-Friction between Greek Cypriots and Turkish Cypriots intensified in 1963 after President Makarios sought to amend the Constitution.
-This was viewed by the Turkish Cypriots as an attempt to destroy their guaranteed community rights and they withdrew from the government.
-Inter-communal fighting broke out and most of the Turkish Cypriot population withdrew to a small number of armed and segregated enclaves.
-An uneasy truce was maintained by the establishment in April 1964 of a UN Peacekeeping Force in Cyprus (UNFICYP) which included the first Australian police contingent.
+Friction between Greek Cypriots and Turkish Cypriots intensified in 1963.
+An uneasy truce was maintained by the establishment in April 1964 of a UN Peacekeeping Force in Cyprus (UNFICYP).

 The succeeding years saw little decrease in tensions.
-A coup against President Makarios on 15 July 1974 organised by the Greek military junta, aimed at uniting Cyprus with Greece, was the trigger for Turkish troops landing in Cyprus and eventually occupying the northern part of the island (37 per cent).
+A failed coup against President Makarios on 15 July 1974 organised by the Greek military junta, aimed at uniting Cyprus with Greece and the outbreak of inter-communal violence, were the triggers for Turkish troops landing in Cyprus and eventually occupying the northern part of the island (37 per cent).
 This was accompanied by a large population movement, with around 160,000 Greek Cypriots moving south and 50,000 Turkish Cypriots moving north.
 The island has remained divided ever since.
 In 1975 Turkish Cypriot authorities unilaterally declared the area to the north the 'Turkish Federated State of Cyprus.'
 This was renamed in November 1983 the 'Turkish Republic of Northern Cyprus (TRNC)'.
-No country other than Turkey recognises the 'TRNC'.

-The Cypriot community in Australia is the second largest outside Cyprus after the United Kingdom.
-The 2011 Census recorded 18,073 Cyprus-born people in Australia, concentrated predominantly in Victoria and NSW.
-Greek Cypriots migrated to Australia in three waves: during the nineteenth century gold rushes; between 1924 and 1964; and after the 1974 Turkish intervention.
-Turkish Cypriot migration to Australia began in the mid-twentieth century.
+The 2011 Census recorded 18,070 Cyprus-born people in Australia, while more than 22,000 Australians claimed Cypriot ancestry.
+Beginning in the mid-twentieth century, Turkish Cypriot migration to Australia occurred predominantly in three waves: during the nineteenth century gold rushes; between 1924 and 1964; and after the 1974 Turkish intervention.

 Trade between Australia and Cyprus is small, due to a combination of distance, lack of direct freight linkages, and the small size of the Cypriot market.
 Cyprus' accession to the EU also resulted in loss of markets for lamb and beef.
 However, Australia has successfully established a foothold in such niche markets as wine, processed foodstuffs and pharmaceuticals.